Ambassador Eric Nelson

 U.S. Assistance to Bosnia and Herzegovina

-U.S. Government assistance to Bosnia and Herzegovina aims to fully anchor the country in European and Western institutions, strengthen multi-ethnic democratic institutions and civil society, support strong state-level judiciary and law enforcement sectors, and increase prosperity and attractiveness to foreign investors.
+U.S. Government assistance to Bosnia and Herzegovina aims to fully anchor the country in European and Western institutions, strengthen multi-ethnic democratic institutions and civil society, support strong state-level judiciary and law enforcement sectors, bolster free and independent journalism, counter corruption, support civic education, promote a multi-ethnic and pluralistic society, and increase prosperity and attractiveness to foreign investors.
+The United States has provided over $2 billion in assistance since 1992; FY 2020 assistance to Bosnia and Herzegovina totals approximately $50 million, including bilateral, regional, and COVID Supplemental funding.

 Bilateral Economic Relations

 Bosnia and Herzegovina is a transitional economy that is pursuing membership in the European Union and the World Trade Organization.
 More than 50 U.S. and U.S.-affiliated companies have established a full-time presence in the country.
-In 2018, the United States exported over $380 million in goods to Bosnia and Herzegovina, while imports totaled over $37 million.
+In 2020, the United States exported $21.6 million in goods to Bosnia and Herzegovina, while goods imports from Bosnia and Herzegovina totaled over $98 million.